 Lari has received many awards as an architect, as a heritage conservationist and for her humanitarian architecture work - most notably the Star of Distinction in 2006 and Crescent of Distinction in 2014 from the President of Pakistan.
 In 2016, she received the highly acclaimed Fukuoka Prize from Japan for Asian Art and Culture.
 In 2016, Lari’s work was included in RIBA’s ‘Creation from Catastrophe’ exhibition, and her work is also part of RIBA’s permanent collection.
 She has lectured widely at home and abroad.

-The evening will begin with a lecture by Yasmeen Lari and will be followed by an opportunity for questions from the audience.
-This event will be held at the V&A Dundee and bookings will be taken through the V&A Dundee's website.
+The evening began with a lecture by Yasmeen Lari and will be followed by an opportunity for questions from the audience.

 This event is sponsored by VitrA Bathrooms and generously supported by the L.K.E Ozolins fund.